zhiyuanshi/emacs.d/README.md

     cp $DOTFILES/.emacs ~
     cp $DOTFILES/.emacs.d/prelude-modules.el ~/.emacs.d/prelude-modules.el

-(Optional) The evil package that comes with Prelude doesn't seem to work.
+The evil package that comes with Prelude doesn't seem to work.
 If that's the case, open Emacs and do a [manual install](http://www.emacswiki.org/emacs/Evil#toc1) by:

     M-x package-install RET evil RET